Access to Knowledge in the Age of Intellectual Property

 It's hard to believe that the 'definitive' book has already been written about a movement as new as A2K.
 It's even more unusual for an edited collection of essays to have the power of a monograph.
 But this collection of essays is both the definitive explanation of the access to knowledge movement and a beautifully constructed conversation about the various ideas, conceptual, political and organizational, that make it up.
 From Amy Kapczynski's superb overview, to Yochai Benkler's brilliant meditation on the commons, to Lawrence Liang's superbly titled 'The Man Who Mistook his Wife for a Book,' the central ideas of A2K are laid out with a freshness and power that is remarkable.
-And the rest of the contributors in the 60+ (!) essays gathered here are just as strong.
+And the rest of the contributors in the 60+ ! essays gathered here are just as strong.
 This is a must-have for university libraries, but it is also something that will be read intently, tactically, and sometimes uneasily, in venues ranging from WIPO to the university classroom.
 Highly recommended.

 Duke University, author of The Public Domain

 This is the first book of its kind.
 It comprehensively describes the intellectual contours of a powerful and emerging social movement and serves as a handbook for activism.
 The A2K movement is disparate and diverse.
 So assembling a volume that takes account of its various strands and influences is no small task.
-Ga"lle Krikorian and Amy Kapczynski have selected works from the most influential writers and practitioners of this new distributed politics.
+Gaëlle Krikorian and Amy Kapczynski have selected works from the most influential writers and practitioners of this new distributed politics.
 I will certainly assign this book to my 250-student survey course next year.

 University of Virginia, author of The Googlization of Everything